Aditya-Rajgor/Personal-Projects/ZOMATO Start-to-End Project/README.md

 ## About The Project
 ----------------------------------------**ZOMATO ZOMATO ZOMATO**----------------------------------------

 I bet you definetly ordered online food from ZOMATO at least for once.
 Me and my hostel roommates, We used to order online when we were in Hostel.
 Hate to tell but this is corona time(Stay Home Stay between Data).
 Anyways, one day I was looking for an awesome data science project to work with and then in youtube I was getting zomato ads.
-I know probabily all Indians are seeing(facing) zomato's ad on youtube.
+I know probabily all the Indians are seeing(facing) zomato's ad on youtube.
 That's what spark the idea of making this project.

-This Project includes **Some-Business Questions** like **In Particular area of Vadodara which cousine is most popular?** all the way to **At 7:00am in the morning If I am in Alkapuri which top 5 restaurents are open?**
+This Project includes **Some-Business type Questions** like **In Particular area of Vadodara which cousine is most popular?** all the way to **At 7:00am in the morning If I am in Alkapuri Area which top 5 restaurents are open?**

 ![zomato-image](Images/zomato.jpg)